 The principal amount of bank loans are denominated in HK\$.

-These long-term bank loans are interest-bearing at prevailing market rates of HIBOR plus 0.65% (2021: Same) per annum.
+These long-term bank loans are interest-bearing at prevailing market rates of HIBOR plus 0.7% (2022: HIBOR plus 0.65%) per annum.
 Their carrying amounts approximate their fair values.

 (i) Financial instruments by category